 5) Any payments that result in an Insufficient Funds will incur a collection charge (see price list) and attempts will be made to collect said funds.

-6) Any classes taught by GRMC employees, during the employees work hours, to non-GRMC employees will require the payment of the course fee to obtain a completion card.
+6) Any classes taught by AUMC employees, during the employees work hours, to non-AUMC employees will require the payment of the course fee to obtain a completion card.